radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/testing-locally.md

 Now you can run `rad env switch local` and use this environment just like you'd use any other.

+**TEMPORARY:** due to limitations in our parsing code for deployment templates, you will need to set the environment variable: `BICEP_SYMBOLIC_NAME_CODEGEN_EXPERIMENTAL` to `false` to avoid errors when deploying to the local environment.
+This will be fixed in a future release when we move our ARM deployment processing to the real Deployment Engine rather than using our own parsing code.

 ## Known Limitations

 Since we're simulating the role of centralized ARM features like deployment templates there are some inherent limitations.